Introduction to DevSecOps with GitLab CI/CD

 Compliance and Reporting

-For organizations with stringent compliance requirements, GitLab Ultimate offers compliance and reporting features, making it easier to demonstrate adherence to security standards and regulations.
+For organizations with compliance requirements, GitLab Ultimate offers compliance and reporting features, making it easier to demonstrate adherence to security standards and regulations.

 Chapter 5: Getting Started with GitLab CI/CD